HackBerkeley/passport-hackid/README.md

 For example, this authorization requests permission to the user's statuses and
 checkins:

-    app.get('/auth/facebook',
+    app.get('/auth/hackid',
-      passport.authenticate('facebook', { scope: ['user_status', 'user_checkins'] }),
+      passport.authenticate('hackid', { scope: ['user_status', 'user_checkins'] }),
       function(req, res){
-        // The request will be redirected to Facebook for authentication, with
+        // The request will be redirected to HackID for authentication, with
         // extended permissions.
       });